Get started with Elastic Database Tools

 Download the Elastic DB Tools for Azure SQL - Getting Started sample.
 Unzip the sample to a location that you choose.

-To create a project, open the ElasticScaleStarterKit.sln solution from the C# directory.
+To create a project, open the ElasticDatabaseTools.sln solution from the elastic-db-tools-master directory.

-In the solution for the sample project, open the app.config file.
+In the ElasticScaleStarterKit project, open the App.config file.
 Then follow the instructions in the file to add your server name and your sign-in information (username and password).

 Build and run the application.
 When you are prompted, enable Visual Studio to restore the NuGet packages of the solution.
 This action downloads the latest version of the elastic database client library from NuGet.